Pinita001/Pinita001/README.md

 I turn messy workflows into structured, scalable systems.

-My work sits at the intersection of **engineering, analytics, and business impact** —
+My work sits at the intersection of **engineering, analytics, and business impact**
-bridging stakeholders and technical teams to drive meaningful outcomes.
+Bridging stakeholders and technical teams to drive meaningful outcomes.

 I care about:
 - Translating stakeholder needs into technical solutions